 The Four Directions, Elements and Celebrations on the Sacred Wheel of Life.

-The Four Seasons An important aspect of the animist cosmology is the four sacred directions.
-These directions also correspond to the four natural elements of earth, Air, Fire and Water, which can vary depending on the tradition.
+The Four Seasons An important aspect of the animist cosmology is the four sacred directions and how they relate to the four natural elements of earth, Air, Fire and Water, which can vary depending on the tradition.

 These four directions are a beautiful way for us to connect with the seasons and our lives as having a deeper understanding of them can support us in our desire to come into harmony with our natural rhythms and patterns.

 Each of the four directions typically is associated with a time of day and year, an animal, plant or tree and many other energies that carry the essence of that direction.
 In the wheel of life each of the directions also corresponds to a festival, these were the sacred gatherings of community to honor the spirits of the land, and to ask the goddess for good crops and either a mild winter or enough sun and rain in the summer to see the crops come to ripen.
 It was a simpler time and yet still of relevance to us today.
 If we connect with the seasons, and honor how they make our bodies feel, we in turn honor the flow of the great spiral of life.

 For example when the winter-time hits our bodies usually desire to eat warm and nourishing root vegetables, soups and stews rather then cold salads and smoothies.
 This in turn supports our body to keep us healthy during the long winter months as we slow down and turn inward.